 My lettering work naturally gravitates towards a more illustrative approach.
 I like to surround the text with related imagery or enclose pictures within words.
-For this self-initiated project, I wanted to explore ideas where the lettering took a backseat, allowing the illustrations to become the focus.
+For this studio project, I wanted to explore a design where my lettering took a backseat, allowing the illustrations to become the focus.

 When blending illustration and lettering I find it best if the imagery adheres to a simple pattern, usually involving some symmetry.
 William Morris advised that “structure is a wall against vagueness” and with this in mind, the overall designs follow an underlying grid.
 Principles that I normally apply to my type design, such as rhythm, uniformity and clarity and various sizes all play a part.
 Indeed, most of the imagery was drawn using the same process and tools as I use for designing type.

 I’ve aimed to simplify all the shapes and avoid the curls and swirls or 'over-abundant embellishments’ as described in Steven Heller’s article, Cult of the squiggly.
-The patterns surround classic Roman style lettering that emphasise the vertical flow of the designs.
+The lettering follows the classic Roman style but with steep bracketed serifs that emphasise the vertical flow of the designs.

 The designs were featured on the excellent blog, TypographHer, in an article titled, “Craftsmanship that would make William Morris proud.”